Managing value with portfolio management – Part 2

 Bring coherence with a portfolio canvas

 The portfolio canvas makes it visible in one overview which initiatives contribute to which strategic themes.
 This provides a lot of control and makes discussions about coherence and added value possible and accessible.
-The canvas also indicates which part of the organization – I will hereafter call this domain – takes up which initiatives.
+The canvas also indicates which part of the organization, hereafter called domain, takes up which initiatives.

 Simplified example of a Portfolio Canvas:

-We use the well-known 'golden circle' Why - How - What by Simon Sinek to visualize initiatives from domains on the portfolio canvas, as in the example above.
+The well-known 'golden circle' Why - How - What by Simon Sinek is used to visualize initiatives from domains on the portfolio canvas, as in the example above.
 Each initiative receives a card with a brief description and the extent to which the initiative contributes to which strategic themes.
 Team collaboration is promoted by sharing this portfolio canvas with everyone in a central location (see 'obeya').

 Collect current and new initiatives